kukuu/system-design-architecture/modern-microservice-architure.md

 ## Conclusion:

+ The AI/ML platform consumes user, product, and behavioral data to create models that enable personalized recommendations and intelligent search.

 The architecture ensures  a personalised product recommendations architecture and data management while maintaining data integrity across all microservices for real-time personalized recommendations.